Libraries and Learning Resources, University of Birmingham

 Online guides are available on literature searching techniques and medical databases such as Ovid Medline, and other resources.
 It is important to plan and carry out a literature search using a clear structure and with accredited resources.
 Bibliographic databases index peer-reviewed journals, use subject-specific indexing systems in the case of Medline (and its open-web PubMed interface), Embase and other health databases.
-The following online guides from Library Services at the University of Birmingham detail search techniques and outline available resources.
+The following online guides from Libraries and Learning Resources at the University of Birmingham detail search techniques and outline available resources.
 Please consult these before carrying out a search if you are at all unsure, or as a refresher.

 NB: Access to e-resources such as Ovid Medline and subscription journals will depend on membership of University of Birmingham or other academic institutions.